 The American Fuzzy is about the same size as a Holland Lop and is classed as a small breed.

-The body is to be short, massive, and thick set.
-The topline shoulder start behind the head and carry back to a hindquarter of equal depth.
-When viewed from the front, the chest should be broad, exhibiting width between the the front legs.
-The shoulders should be short with depth nearly equal to width, but not exceeding width of hindquarter.
+The body is to be short, massive, and thickset.
+The topline shoulder starts behind the head and continues equally to the hindquarters.
+When viewed from the front, the chest should be broad, exhibiting width between the front legs.
+The shoulders should be short with depth nearly equal to width, but not exceeding the width of the hindquarter.
 The hindquarter should be broad, deep, and well-rounded with depth to approximate width.
 The animal should be well muscled.
 A small, simple dewlap is permitted in does.

 Ears and crowns work hand-in-hand, and together, they account for 18 points.
-If there is poor shape to the crown, the ears will be effected negatively.
+If there is poor shape to the crown, the ears will be affected negatively.

 Point White Group: Pointed White